đź‘‹ Now accepting new clients at Golden Collective in Golden, BC. Book Online

 Also, micro-expressions are facial expressions that pass too quickly for a casual observer to notice.
 They usually come and go in less than a half second, but they portray the same feelings as a longer-lasting expression.
 A micro-expression often occurs if someone feels uncertain or is trying to conceal something.

-Sculptural Face Lifting (SFL) therapy is a holistic approach to improving the overall appearance and tissue health.
-SFL targets the mimic muscles, skin, connective tissue, and lymphatic vessels.
+Face massage therapy is a holistic approach to improving the overall appearance and tissue health.
+This method targets the mimic muscles, skin, connective tissue, and lymphatic vessels.

 The manual therapy techniques gently manipulate the skin, muscles, and tissues, promoting relaxation and circulation.
 This technique helps to: